Chemistry - Its Effect on Everyday Life

 Due to the restrictions on face-to-face meetings all our meetings for the foreseeable future will be via Zoom.
 If you want to attend a meeting please email me using the "click to send message" link in the top right hand corner and I will send you a link so that you can join the meeting.

-- November Steve will talk about "The Noble Gases, their Chemistry and Applications"
+- November 10th Steve talked about "The Noble Gases, their Chemistry and Applications"

 So as you can see it is very much a self-taught group with each person taking it in turn to research and present roughly an hours’ worth of information on their selected subject.
 This is generally followed by another hour of discussion loosely based around the topic of the presentation, but it can easily slide off into other interesting avenues.
 We have the ability to show PowerPoint/Photo file presentations via a laptop linked to a TV.
 Through this system we can also play YouTube and other website video clips.
 Some presenters use the modern technology others use paper copies and handouts.
 Both are perfectly fine.